nicoharacrudele/nicoharacrudele/README.md

 - 👋 Hi, I’m @nicoharacrudele
-- 👀 I’m interested in Genomic Data analysis
+- 👀 I’m interested in using LLMs to reduce cognitive load
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning to use GitHub Copilot to write my code
-- 💞️ I’m looking to collaborate on genomic data analysis scripts for finding homology of a cannabis genome sample in a database of cannabis genomes (CannabisGDB)
+- 💞️ I’m looking to collaborate on Method Made
 - 📫 How to reach me ... nicoharacrudele4@gmail.com

 <!---